Magnesium: Better Sleep, Stress Relief and More

 • It also regulates cellular activities and cell membrane potential.

-Supports bone health, heart health, and blood sugar regulation
+Bone health, heart health, and blood sugar regulation

 Magnesium helps bones by increasing calcium absorption and reducing inflammation.
 For the heart, it prevents excessive clotting and keeps blood sugar levels stable by breaking down sugars in the liver.
-People with diabetes or prediabetes often use magnesium as part of their treatment.

-Provides anti-inflammatory and mood-boosting benefits
+Anti-inflammatory and mood-boosting benefits

 Research shows magnesium fights inflammation in various body parts.

 It also balances hormones like serotonin, dopamine, noradrenaline, and melatonin, crucial for mood and mental health.
-Magnesium can treat depression, anxiety, and ADHD.
-By adjusting cell electrical potentials, magnesium lets neurotransmitters move freely.
-This relaxes nerve pathways and improves brain communication, essential for cognitive health.

-Helps prevent migraine attacks and improve PMS symptoms
+Migraine attacks and PMS symptoms

-Studies suggest it helps prevent migraines and improve PMS symptoms.
-Magnesium can ease cramps, headaches, bloating, and fatigue during periods.
 Taking 400–500mg daily may reduce monthly migraines.
 Combining magnesium with vitamin B6 may also help with PMS.
 Always consult your doctor before starting new supplements.

 Health Benefits of Magnesium